edhamma/mahasi-diary/diary.rst

 **A:**  Previously if I wanted my mind to stay in one place, it would not stay, the mind went out as it .wished.
 Now my mind was automatically noting on each object that appeared.
 My mind stayed where I wanted it to stay and it was very tamed and gentle.

 **A:**  My mind and - body were very gentle in a sublime state.
 I did not want to meet anybody, I did not feel like talking, I did not want to hear other people talking.
 I did not want to see or hear anything.
-I just wanted to stay in the meditating hall and go on contemplating quietly. *(The yogi was explaining about MUDUTA which is parallel to tranquility PASSADHI)*
+I just wanted to stay in the meditating hall and go on contemplating quietly. *(The yogi was explaining about MUDUTA which is parallel to tranquility PASSADHI.)*

 *Kammannatta* (workableness or serviceableness)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **A:**  Now both my mind and body were very strong and consolidated.
 I could stay still for a long time without changing posture.
 My mind did not warder, I did not forget to note, nor I was slackened in noting.
-I could note in continuity for a long time. *(The yogi's description was KAMANNATTA (parallel to PASSADHI)* )
+I could note in continuity for a long time. *(The yogi's description was KAMANNATTA (parallel to PASSADHI).)*

 *Pagunnata* (proficiency or skilfulness)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~